 Google's ambition is to provide the best possible user experience for website visitors.
 This means that slower page speed on a website will likely result in even fewer clicks and worse rankings in the future.

 Google is currently planning to introduce a labelling system for its Chrome Browser.
 This makes it very likely that slow sites will soon be marked in search results.
 The moment this happens, sites with slow loading speeds will immediately be at a disadvantage in Chrome.

-Check your site's performance with PageSpeed Insights
+Check website performance with PageSpeed Insights

 How does Google rate page speed?